Ludoutt/IUTgroupeB1/README.md

 # APP
-If work with Docker follow bellow (Docker for Symfony), else, just create a new `.env.local` file to override the `DATABASE_URL`, Symfony read all files then, just set the key to override and keep other without copy.
+If you work with Docker see bellow (the Docker for Symfony part), else, just create a new `.env.local` file to override the `DATABASE_URL`, Symfony read all .env files (just set the key to override and keep other without copy).

+  - Clone the project
-  - Create .env.local file
+  - Create .env.local file, and set the database infos (not edit the .env file)
+  - Install dependencies: `composer install` and `npm install`
-  - run the dev server: bin/console server:run
+  - Run the dev server: `bin/console server:run`
-  - apply migrations: bin/console doctrine:migrations:migrate
+  - Apply migrations: `bin/console doctrine:migrations:migrate`
-  - load fixtures: bin/console doctrine:fixtures:load
+  - Load fixtures: `bin/console doctrine:fixtures:load`
-  - compile assets : run "npm run build"
+  - Compile assets: `npm run build`
   - Ready to rock !

 Read it before contribute to the project (Ready Of Done):